RimuTec/AspNetCore.SpaServices.Extensions/README.md

                 spa.UseWebpackDevelopmentServer(npmScriptName: "start");
             }
         });

         // ... other code left out for brevity

+        app.UseStaticFiles(); // <-- this line may already exist
+        app.UseSpaStaticFiles(); // <-- this line may already exist

+        // ... other code left out for brevity
     }
     ```
+    **Important:** The two terminal handlers - `UseStaticFiles()` and `UseSpaStaticFiles()` - must be added to the HTTP request pipeline **after** adding `UseWebpackDevelopmentServer()`.
+Otherwise the terminal handlers will try handling the requests for bundles, and as a consequence the webpack development server middleware will never see those requests.
+As a result hot module reloading (HMR) will not work.

 4. Add a file `package.json` in folder `wwwroot` with the following content: